 Food Marketing to Kids

-Food marketing to children has also been identified as playing a key role in this national crisis.
+Food marketing to children has been identified as playing a key role in the national obesity crisis facing American children today.
 The Institute of Medicine, for example, has compiled studies that show the importance of television advertisements in influencing unhealthy food and beverage preferences, requests and diets of children.

 In addition to commercials on TV, food and beverages are target-marketed to young children and teens through a wide range of marketing channels, in nearly every environment where a kid might study, play, hang out, or eat.
 Marketers target children and youth through packaging; giveaways and contests; product placement in movies, TV shows, and video games; through digital media such as text messaging, cell phones, email, and websites; viral marketing; and cross-promotions involving movies, popular licensed characters, and even books.

 Public health experts and consumer advocates are exploring ways to address troubling food and beverage marketing trends, using both legal and policy alternatives.
 Industry self-regulatory programs play a key role here, due to the legal and political challenges that governmental efforts have faced.